Meet the Team

 ANDREW DERYCH, BA (HONS), MA

-Andrew brings a decade of experience working in various positions within the heritage industry, having completed his Masters degree in The Classical Mediterranean in 2013.
+Andrew brings over a decade of experience working in various positions within the heritage industry, having completed his Masters degree in The Classical Mediterranean in 2013.
 He moreover serves on the committee of a local archaeology society, with a focus on digital engagement.
 A big fan of dressing up, he is in his element delivering the education visits here at Murton Park!

 If you can’t find him in a history book or debate, sharing his passion with others, the best place to look is outside.
 He may be out hiking in his role as an Explorer Scout leader, or on the cricket field in a playing or coaching capacity.
-An opening batter, he managed an U-11’s team last summer and hopes to kick on this season!

 CHRIS BRAY, BA (HONS), MA